-If Curry has its way, they’ll be no repeat champion in this year’s NCAA tournament.
+If Curry has their way, they’ll be no repeat champion in this year’s NCAA tournament.

-Of course, that’s easier said then done for the Colonels, who travel to Northfield, Vt., to take on Norwich, last year’s champs.
+Of course, that’s easier said then done for the Colonels, who travel to Northfield, Vermont to take on Norwich, last year’s champs.

 Castleton did not receive a bid, while Bowdoin is hosting Neumann.

 “A year later, they are still a very good hockey team,” Davies said of the Cadets.
 “They take care of pucks and are battled tested.
 They’re responsible in all three zones.
-They’ve got some good forwards whose speed can hurt you.
-They definitely lost some on the blue line, but their new defensemen got thrown into the fire pretty quickly.”
+They’ve got some good forwards who speed can hurt you.
+They definitely lost some on the blueline but their new defensemen got thrown into the fire pretty quickly.”

 The same could be said for the Colonels, who experienced a rash of injuries during their toughest portion of the schedule around the turn of the year, which saw them play national powerhouses Oswego and Plattsburgh, among others.

 “We had a freshman, Mikey Lopez, the youngest kid on our team play his first collegiate came up at Oswego when the were No. 1,” Davies said after Saturday’s conference championship game.
-“It’s not how I would have scripted it, but to his credit he played well, as did a lot of other guys, and I think that’s helped us now that we’ve gotten healthier.”
+“It’s not how I would have scripted but to his credit he played well as did a lot of other guys and I think that’s helped us now that we’ve gotten healthier.”

-Being down a man hasn’t always been a bad thing for Curry.
-The Colonels lead the nation with 10 short-handed goals, including one against Wentworth Saturday.
+But being down a man hasn’t always been a bad thing for Curry.
+The Colonels lead the nation with ten short handed goals, including one against Wentworth Saturday.